 Another practical primality test is the Miller-Rabin test, which has the property that each time it is run on a number n it either correctly asserts that the number is definitely not prime, or that it is probably prime, and the probability of correctness goes up with each successive call.
-For a precise statement and implementation of Miller-Rabin, along with proof of correctness, see Section 7.2.4.
 If Miller-Rabin is called m times on n and in each case claims that n is probably prime, then one can in a precise sense bound the probability that n is composite in terms of m.
-For an implementation of Miller-Rabin, see Listing 7.2.9 in Chapter 7.